MECs expected to see sharper recovery in FY22: Ind-Ra

-New Delhi, April 22 (IANS) Mid-emerging corporates (MECs) sector is expected to see sharper recovery during FY22, ratings agency India Ratings and Research (Ind-Ra) said.
+New Delhi: Mid-emerging corporates (MECs) sector is expected to see sharper recovery during FY22, ratings agency India Ratings and Research (Ind-Ra) said.

 Accordingly, the trend is expected to take place on the back of various cost cutting measures taken by several MECs and the availability of Covid emergency lines, recovery in the essential, non-discretionary and industrial segments.